July 18, 2020

 Route: Out and back

 As its unique name suggests, Potato Chip Rock is famous for its iconic shape (which resembles a chip) and is reachable by trekking along the Mount Woodson trail in Poway.
-Great for summer hiking and photo-session indulgence, this trail will lead you to the prominent rock and the Mount Woodson summit.
-Although the hike uphill is challenging, the views are worth the trouble; you’ll be able to see Lake Poway, the Pacific Ocean, and even downtown San Diego from the top.
+Great for summer hiking adventures and photo-session indulgence, this must-do San Diego activity will lead you to the prominent rock and the Mount Woodson summit.
+While the hike uphill is challenging, the views are worth the trouble; you’ll be able to see Lake Poway, the Pacific Ocean, and even downtown San Diego from the top.

 Looking for more adventure?
-Follow up your San Diego hike by refueling with an indulgent California burrito, hitting the water, taking a scenic drive, or exploring the bustling city center.
+Refuele with an indulgent California burrito, hit the water, take a scenic drive, or explore the bustling city center after your San Diego hike.